-First-of-all, the optimum wavelength where maximum absorption takes place was determined by running a spectrum in the visible range between the wavelengths of 400-700 nm.
-Maltose showed maximum absorbance at a wavelength of 505 nm whilst the glucose standard showed maximum absorbance at 500 nm (See Fig. S1 in Supplementary material).
-However, there was no significant difference (P > 0.05) between the absorbance values at 500 and 505 nm for maltose or glucose.
+First-of-all, the optimum wavelength where maximum absorption takes place was determined.
+The wavelength of maximum absorbance was done in the visible range between the wavelengths of 400-700 nm.
+Maltose showed maximum absorbance at a wavelength of 505 nm whilst the glucose standard showed maximum absorbance at 500 nm (See Figure S1 in Supplementary material).
+However, there was no significant difference (P>0.05) between the absorbance values at 500 and 505 nm for maltose or glucose.
 The deviation was around 0.0016 and 0.0003 for maltose and glucose respectively.
 Anyhow, the results showed that the absorbance measured at 505 nm gave the lowest detection limit indicating highest sensitivity of measurement at this wavelength.
 Therefore, the wavelength of 505 nm was chosen for the study.

-As can be seen from Fig. S1 (Supplementary material), there was no interference from the substrate starch at the tested wavelengths.
-That is, the presence of starch, the main substrate in the $\alpha$ -amylase assay, does not change the spectral properties of the final product which makes the new method more precise and less complex.
+As can be seen from Figure S1 (Supplementary material), there was no interference from the substrate starch at the tested wavelengths.
+That is, the presence of starch, the main substrate in the α -amylase assay, does not change the spectral properties of the final product which makes the new method more precise and less complex.